ibrokethat/iter/README.md

 # Iter

-  Take the best ideas from python's itertools, ramdas currying, and all the lovely ES6 iterable protocols and what do you get?
+  Take the best ideas from python's itertools, mochikit iter, ramdas currying, and all the lovely ES6 iterable protocols and what do you get?

   Super Iteration...